Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Proposed Method

 \subsection{Template Data Augmentation}

-In dialogue datasets such as SNIPS~\cite{coucke2018snips} and ATIS~\cite{hemphill-etal-1990-atis}, multiple utterances correspond to a single template in N:1 manner, which we express as "utterance-template pairwise relationship".
-We posit that strengthening the diversity of utterance-template pairwise relationships is essential for our training scheme.
-This variety of utterances per template will be retained in distributions from actual \textit{real-life} scenarios\footnote{Reasonably high percentage of customers booking an airplane ticket would tend to say "Could I book a plane ticket to \{CITY\}?" rather than complex variations of the template.} We present a template-based augmentation strategy to replicate realistic usage patterns, with the added benefit of providing varied natural utterances.
+In dialogue datasets such as SNIPS~\cite{coucke2018snips} and ATIS~\cite{hemphill-etal-1990-atis}, multiple utterances correspond to a single template, which we express as "utterance-template pairwise association".
+We posit that strengthening the diversity of utterance-template pairwise associations is essential for our training scheme.
+This variety of utterances per template will be retained in distributions from actual \textit{real-life} scenarios.\footnote{Reasonably high percentage of customers booking an airplane ticket would tend to say "Could I book a plane ticket to \{CITY\}?" rather than complex variations of the template.} We present a template-based augmentation strategy to replicate realistic usage patterns, with the added benefit of providing varied natural utterances.

-We select a set of entities (\textit{slots}) that are relevant to the dialogue domain, whether it be airlines, countries, or appliances, and categorize them to form an Entity Book.
-We then generate a set of templates by replacing the entities found in the utterances with entity category tokens (i.e. \{COUNTRY\}).
-Then, we construct permutations of the templates by filling the entity category tokens with selected entity values.
-We select top-$k$ frequent entity values from the training set to maintain a stable utterance-template relationship.
-We gather the permutations for each template row in addition to any original utterances (process described in Table~\ref{tab:aug_sample}, Figure~\ref{fig:system}, statistics in Table~\ref{tab:dataset_aug}).
+We select a set of slots (\textit{entities}) that are relevant to the dialogue domain, whether it be airlines, countries, or appliances, and categorize them to form a Slot Book.
+We construct permutations of the templates by filling the slot tokens with selected slot values.
+We select top-$k$ frequent slot values from the training set to maintain the quality of utterance-template association.
+This method (Fig.~\ref{fig:aug_sample}) may be extended further (Section~\ref{sec:limit}).

-We utilize dialogue slot-filling and intent classification datasets of SNIPS~\cite{coucke2018snips}, ATIS~\cite{hemphill-etal-1990-atis}, MASSIVE~\cite{massive-2022}, HWU64~\cite{hwu64} and CLINC150~\cite{clinc150}.
-For MASSIVE, SNIPS, HWU64 and ATIS datasets, we perform the permutations per annotated templates and entity values already present in the dataset.
-For CLINC150 dataset, however, entities are not annotated in the dataset, while the dataset is capable of extension via entity values.
-We develop an entity detection (slot-filling) system that utilizes NER components.
-Entities of interest are cities, airlines, time, food, etc. More details and samples are provided in Appendix~\ref{sec:clinc}.
-We leave experiments with enhanced slot-filling techniques to future work.
+We utilize dialogue datasets of SNIPS~\cite{coucke2018snips}, ATIS~\cite{hemphill-etal-1990-atis}, MASSIVE~\cite{massive-2022}, HWU64~\cite{hwu64} and CLINC150~\cite{clinc150}.
+For MASSIVE, SNIPS, HWU64 and ATIS datasets, we utilize annotated templates and slot values already present in the dataset.
+For only CLINC150 dataset, we utilize a weak baseline of NER to automatically obtain slots and create templates, since no annotations are available.
+Slots of interest are cities, airlines, time, food, etc, with samples in Appendix~\ref{sec:clinc}.
+The CLINC150-specific configuration is intended to verify whether the noisy baseline slot-filling system is functional with our data augmentation, training, and inference framework.
+We leave enhanced slot-filling techniques for future work (Section~\ref{sec:limit}).